Why won’t my digital TV tune to the service correctly.

 - If your cable signal is passing through your VCR, check that your VCR is powered on.
 If your VCR is no longer required plug your antenna directly into you TV.

-- If you have a wall outlet installed by Cablecomm, confirm that you have picked the TV Data port on the white wall socket (right hand port), and not the FM radio port (left hand port).
+- If you have a wall outlet installed by Cablecomm, confirm that you have picked the TV Data port on the white wall socket (right hand port or center port 3 port type), and not the FM radio port (left hand port).